Aljgutier/aljgutier.github.io/posts/Deep Learning/2019-5-20-TimeSeriesForecasting_DL_Embeddings.md

 In this post we compare the performance of a best in class ML model and a Deep learning model.
 Performance of other traditional forecasting methods, such as, ARIMA and VAR are out of scope of this article.
 The purpose of this article is to understand best in class forecasting for a problem with a rich set of exogenous variables.

 Below, we walk through the Python code based on the [Fastai](https://www.fast.ai/) library demonstrating how to set up a predictive analytics pipeline based on deep learning with embeddings.
-We utilize the Kaggle, Rossmann dataset, discuss the deep-learning architecture, training, performance, and compare the performance to a machine learning tree-based model (Random Forest).
+We utilize the Kaggle, Rossmann data set, discuss the deep-learning architecture, training, performance, and compare the performance to a machine learning tree-based model (Random Forest).

 #### Examples of Other Timeseries Forecasting Use Cases